deevolutionism/deevolutionism/README.md

 ### Hi there 👋

 ## 👨‍💻 Summary
-I'm Gentry, a front end engineer with about 4-5 YoE building apps of various sizes.
-I've done everything from build and deploy quick microsites using a Vue/Mongo/heroku stack to contributing to large scale code bases at ASCAP (Backbone, Vue) and GAP (Typescript/React/Node).
-Proficient in React and Vue and have used/experimented with many frameworks and libraries such as meteor, backbone, jquery, django, php/wordpress, rails among others in the past.
+I'm Gentry, a front end engineer with about 4-5 YoE building web apps.
+I love and am driven by the ethos of the web!
+I've gained broad experience in a variety of javascript based stacks (MERN, MEVN).
+Proficient in React and Vue, but have also used/experimented with a wide variety of frameworks, libraries, and languages such as python/django/flask, c# (unity), c (arduino), meteor, backbone, jquery, php/wordpress, rails, just to name a few.
 Recently picked up Typescript!
-I'd describe myself as constantly curious, driven by learning new things.

 I prticularly enjoy keeping up to date with innovative technologies.
 Some tech i've recently been playing around with/learning about: